News & Notices

 For more information, see sonicnet.us/fiber-internet-service-plans/ and reach out to SonicNet using the online form right below the services offered (same web page).
 You can also call them at 715-301-0600, ext 100, during the day, Monday through Friday.
 Prices start at $79/month for 300 Mbps service.
 1 Gig service is also available.

-Awards have been decided by the Wisconsin DNR for the 2024 Wildfire Risk Reduction Grant applications.
-There were more applications than ever before.
+Awards have been determined by the Wisconsin DNR for the 2025 Wildfire Risk Reduction Grant applications.
+There are more applications for limited grant funding each year, and the process is highly competitive.

-The Town of Washington was awarded FULL FUNDING for our Community Wildfire Protection Plan (CWPP) for 2024 in the amount of $17,700.
+The Town of Washington was awarded funding for our Community Wildfire Protection Plan (CWPP) for 2025 in the amount of $12,301.20

 The projects included in the grant are:

-Since beginning our CWPP in 2017, we have received a total of $88,969 in funding for our projects.
+Since beginning our CWPP in 2017, we have been awarded a total of $101,270.10 in funding for our projects.
 There has been no cost to the town!

 We are grateful to Laura Hayes, WDNR Wildland Urban Interface Specialist, for all her help over the years.